-- Business credit cards.
-Business owners can choose from a variety of Chase credit cards, including cash back and travel cards.
+- Business credit cards available include travel and cashback cards.
 Two come with no annual fee.

-- Business loans.
-Chase offers standard business loans, SBA loans and commercial real estate loans for building, refinancing or expanding your business.
+- Business loans don’t stop at just term loans.
+There are also SBA loans and commercial real estate loans for building, refinancing or expanding your business.

-How does the Chase commercial line of credit work?
+Consider the Chase commercial line of credit for large projects

-If your business has larger working capital needs, a commercial line of credit may be the way to go.
+If your business needs access to more than $500,000 in financing, a commercial line of credit may be the way to go.
 Here’s how it breaks down: